GSA-TTS/FAC-xlsx-validator/README.md

+# ARCHIVED 20230531

+This repository was a spike exploration.
+It served to inform, and none of the code made its way to production.

 # FAC XLSX Validator

 This is a desktop application that helps auditors validate their audit packages before submission to the FAC.
 Specifically, it makes sure that the Excel templates have been completed properly.